RomanPilyushin/Mind/The Present Perfect Tense (das Perfekt).md

 - **To indicate actions that are relevant to the present**: _Sie hat das Essen vorbereitet._ (She has prepared the food.)

-In summary, _das Perfekt_ is the go-to past tense in conversational German, used widely in spoken language and less so in formal writing, where the simple past (_Präteritum_) might be preferred.
+In summary, _das Perfekt_ is the go-to past tense in conversational German, used widely in spoken language and less so in formal writing, where the simple past (_[[The Simple Past or Imperfect Tense (das Präteritum)|Präteritum]]_) might be preferred.

 ### Dartmouth